-Sydney Water has advised off-site infrastructure works will provide further capacity at the existing 500 mm main located in Camden Valley Way, providing sufficient capacity for this main to service the whole East Leppington Precinct.
+A part of its long term servicing strategy, Sydney Water has advised that it will provide upgrades to the external potable water network upstream of the precinct to facilitate the servicing of the remainder of the East Leppington Precinct.
+These off-site infrastructure works will provide further capacity at the existing 500 mm main located in Camden Valley Way, providing sufficient capacity for this main to service the whole East Leppington Precinct.